hiveot/hub.capnp/README.md

 ## Installation

 The WoST Hub is designed to run on Linux based computers.
-Mac, Windows and Android versions are currently not considered since the recommendation is to run it on a stand-alone computer.

 ### System Requirements

 Unless the Hub is provided as part of an appliance, it needs to be installed on a computer.
-It is best to use a dedicated computer for this.
+It is recommended to use a dedicated linux computer for this.

 For home users a raspberry pi 2+ will be powerful enough to run the Hub and simple plugins.
 For industrial or automotive usage a dedicated embedded computer system is recommended.

-In its most basic configuration the Hub needs less than 100MB of RAM and an ARMv7 CPU as found on a PI2.
-See plugin documentation for additional memory requirements.
+The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU as found on a PI2.
+Additional resources might be required for some plugins.
+See plugin documentation.

 ### Install From Package Manager